-- Use of cable devices (snares) is permitted on state wildlife management areas and federal waterfowl production areas after the close of the small game season through March 15, 2013. - A metal or plastic tag must be attached to each cable device.
+- .
+Use of cable devices (snares) is permitted on state wildlife management areas and federal waterfowl production areas after the close of the small game season through March 15, 2016. - A metal or plastic tag must be attached to each cable device.
 This tag must display the trapper's name, address, and telephone number. - Written permission must be secured from the landowner prior to placing or setting cable devices on private land or Conservation PLOTS (Private Land Open To Sportsmen); the grantor may determine the length of time permission is granted. - Use of relaxing cable devices is permitted.
-One stop must be affixed to each cable device on land to prevent the loop from opening to a diameter greater than 12 inches. - Cable devices cannot be placed or set in the field prior to the opening date or remain set or placed in the field after the closing date of the cable device season for the respective species. - All cable devices must be affixed to an immovable object solidly attached to the ground.
-The use of drags is prohibited.
+One stop must be affixed to each cable device on land to prevent the loop from opening to a diameter greater than 12 inches. - Cable devices cannot be placed or set in the field prior to the opening date and cannot remain in the field after the closing date of the cable device season for the respective species. - All cable devices must be affixed to an immovable object solidly attached to the ground.
+The use of drags is prohibited. - Cable devices must be set so that the bottom of the loop is no greater than 12 inches from the ground; or when the ground is snow covered, no greater than 12 inches above the bottom of an adult's footprint in the snow beneath the cable device with the full body weight on the foot. - Cable devices must be constructed of single-strand (1x19) or multi-strand (7x7) or (7x19) carbon or stainless steel cable of one-sixteenth inch diameter or larger. - Cable devices must possess a lock or breakaway device that allows the cable loop to disassemble at no more than 350 pounds pull.
+The Testing Standard for Breakaway Cable Devices determines the pounds of pull for disassembly (Appendix A). - · Individuals that are self-assembling cable devices from components must assume liability and responsibility for ensuring that the devices, locks or parts break or disassemble at 350 pounds pull or less. - All individuals who use cable devices shall register on the North Dakota Game and Fish Department's website (gf.nd.gov) prior to participating.

-- Cable devices must be set so that the bottom of the loop is no greater than 12 inches from the ground; or when the ground is snow covered, no greater than 12 inches above the bottom of an adult's footprint in the snow beneath the cable device with the full body weight on the foot. - Cable devices must be constructed of single-strand (1x19) or multi-strand (7x7) or (7x19) carbon or stainless steel cable of one-sixteenth inch diameter or larger. - Cable devices must possess a lock or breakaway device that has been tested to break or disassemble at no more than 350 pounds pull.
-The following is a list of commercially manufactured and available devices, locks or parts that have been tested and meet the requirements (as manufactured by the company): 1) Hopkin S-hook, 2) Gregerson "leg snare" and "neck snare", 3) Kelly (Amberg), 4) Snare Shop ND lock and stop system, 5) Grawe's twelve gauge bullet lock snare with release, 6) Sullivan Breakaway S-hook, - Those devices, locks or parts previously tested that have met the requirements but are no longer commercially available, are still legal to use in North Dakota. - Individuals that are self-assembling cable devices from components must assume liability and responsibility for ensuring that the devices, locks or parts break or disassemble at 350 pounds pull or less. - 26.
-PROTECTED FURBEARERS.
+26. PROTECTED FURBEARERS.
 The season for Canada lynx (Lynx canadensis), gray wolf (Canis lupus), swift fox (Vulpes velox), black bear (Ursus americanus), wolverine (Gulo gulo), American marten (Martes americana), and river otter (Lontra canadensis) shall remain closed.